Get Audubon in Your Inbox

 It's here!
 Please sign up to participate.

 As flowers bloom earlier because of warming temperatures, the impact on hummingbirds which rely on nectar could be severe.
-Hummingbirds at Home is a new citizen science initiative from Audubon that will help scientists understand how climate change, flowering patterns and feeding by people are impacting hummingbirds.
+Hummingbirds at Home is a new community science initiative from Audubon that will help scientists understand how climate change, flowering patterns and feeding by people are impacting hummingbirds.

 On the Hummingbirds at Home website you can report on hummingbirds and their feeding behavior at any time of year.
 Using the website or a free mobile app makes it easy to report sightings and learn more about these remarkable birds.